 The main difference between social media platforms and search engines is that people rarely go on social media to look for specific products.
 Despite this fact, 90% of Instagram users follow at least one brand.
 These people are looking for value and authenticity.
-Therefore, always try to add a human touch to your posts, educate your followers, or list the benefits they will get from becoming a member of your community.
+Therefore, always try to add a human touch to your posts, educate your followers, partner with a brand ambassador agency, or list the benefits they will get from becoming a member of your community.
 Try to understand what your customers are looking for.
 This can be done through analyzing the performance of your posts, as well as running polls or doing Live sessions and answering questions: the only limit is your creativity.

 As social media is ever-changing, you need to keep your hand on the pulse of the latest trends and developments.
 Tools such as social media schedulers and Instagram feed planners will simplify the management of your social media platform, giving you more time to fine-tune your content.

 Today, dry pitches and hard-selling rarely work: people are used to authentic content that connects them to the brand.
 In fact, 80% of people want brands to tell stories.
 Additionally, 55% of people are likely to buy the brand’s product in the future if they loved the brand story!
 This is why more and more brands are starting to use storytelling as a primary way to reach out to their potential audience and establish a connection with them.

 Stories help to retain the information better, which is key today, as the amount of content we consume daily through our digital devices is enormous.
 A catchy story that presents the brand from a different angle or gives your followers a sneak-peek to behind-the-scenes will be remembered more vividly than simply listing all the benefits of your new products.
 They appeal to both logic and emotions, creating a connection between a potential customer and the brand.